ficcdaf/baker/README.md

 ## Installation

+### Releases

+Kindly download the precompiled binary compatible with your system from the Releases page.

+### Go Install

 First, ensure that Go is installed, and that its `bin/` directory is inside your `$PATH`.
 For example in `.zshrc`:

 ```bash